arielweinberger/user-crud/README.md

 ```

 ## Conclusions
+I ended up a total of around 6 hours on this assignment.

-* After performing this assignment, I realized that the JS community is moving very fast toward TypeScript, yet traditional tools are still widely used.
+After performing this assignment, I realized that the JS community is moving very fast toward TypeScript, yet traditional tools are still widely used.
 These tools are not well-adapted to use TypeScript.
 This can especially be felt when performing tests.
-Good examples are Mongoose and barebones Express.
+Good examples are Mongoose and barebones Express which are very hard to interface with testing frameworks.
+Using TypeScript-era tooling makes testing a lot easier.

-Using modern TypeScript technologies (NestJS, TypeORM etc) makes Node development and testing a breeze.

-*

 ## Decisions
 - **Dockerization:** Normally I would use the slimmest Docker images possible (node-alpine, for example), but I did not want to start dealing with installing Python and other depdendencies of node-gyp.
 So in this case, I used `node:10`.